-Protect ecosystems by developing agroforestry to ensure long-term sustainability of cocoa and coffee plantations.
+Restore ecosystems by developing agroforestry and promoting reforestation to ensure the long-term sustainability of cocoa and coffee plantations.

 Enhance farmers’ livelihoods by providing alternative sources of income.

 Carbon monitoring and certification (VCS) and support for land titling and planting registration with Autoridad Regional Ambiental.

 The Jubilación Segura project was established in 2010 in San Martín, Peru, to support small-holder cocoa farming communities in implementing cocoa agroforestry systems and reforesting degraded landscapes.
 This land was initially deforested and degraded due to agricultural expansion and illicit cocoa production since the 1960s.

 This project complements our neighbouring 300,000 ha REDD+ forest conservation project, which seeks to address the livelihoods needs of local communities promoting climate change mitigation and adaptation.
 It seeks to regenerate degraded soils, address drought and flood potential and promote habitat in this global biodiversity hotspot.

 Through the planting of native timber species with small-holder farmers in and around cocoa and coffee plantations, this project reduces erosion in parcels exposed to landslides protecting uphill areas that generate natural springs and torrents, which improves water quality and quantity.
 We engage farmers in choosing a more diverse set of tree species beyond timber species.
 Implementing additional incentives in our contracts with the cooperatives and the farmers to reach an optimal level of diversification.